-Economical, cramped and dangerously-driven minibuses to destinations along the coast depart from Stabroek Market and have no fixed schedules (they leave when full).
-Even getting aboard them can be a harrowing experience as half a dozen touts harass you into choosing theirs.
+Economical, cramped and dangerously driven minibuses to destinations along the coast depart from Stabroek Market and have no fixed schedules (they leave when full).
+Even getting aboard them can be a harrowing experience as six touts harass you into choosing theirs.

 To travel into the interior by bus, you're limited to overnight services to Lethem, which run the entire way along the country's main road, a dirt track through the jungle.
 The long, loud, bumpy, dusty journey is not for the fainthearted and involves stopping to sleep at a hammock camp for a few hours (hammock rental G$500), a 6am ferry at the Kurukupari Crossing and several police checkpoints; bring warm clothes, your passport and patience.
 The buses stop along the main road on demand and pick up as long as they have empty seats (which they often do not – ask your lodging to call and reserve a spot ahead of time for any stops besides Lethem and Georgetown).